ice-blog-header-image-Oct-2021

 • Reference to the edition of UN Manual of Tests and Criteria used

 Experienced providers, like I.C.E.
-Transport will understand the latest protocols for handling lithium batteries – and protect shippers from short-circuiting their efforts.
+Transport will understand the latest protocols for shipping lithium batteries – and protect shippers from short-circuiting their efforts.

 Whether you’re wondering about shipping lithium batteries in an ocean container or just want to make sure you’re following carrier and regulator rules, feel free contact the shipping experts at I.C.E.
 Transport for answers.